 JEAN-BAPTISTE CHARBONNEAU (POMPEY)

 Sacajawea gave birth to Jean-Baptiste during the first winter of the expedition when they were camped at Fort Mandan in North Dakota.
 William Clark was very fond of the toddler nicknamed "Pomp" or "Pompey".
-And here are landmarks the Corps mapped and named after Pompey.
+The landmark Pompey's Pillar was named after Pompey.
 After the expedition he was provided for by Clark, but never adopted by him.
 Jean-Baptiste spent time as an adult in Europe but eventually returned to the United States to take up a mountain man lifestyle similar to his father's.
 The man, who had traveled as a child on one of the greatest explorations of all time, died and is buried in Oregon.

 York was William Clark's slave and belonged to him from the time both were children.
 His contributions to the success of the Corps were as valuable as any of the other members.
 In recent years, letters William Clark wrote to his brother reveal that he did not feel York's "services" with the Corps had any value.
 He didn't care that York wished to live close to his wife and refused to grant him his freedom.
 Clark told his brother that if York didn't improve his attitude he was going to loan him to a harsh master.
 The final years of York's life are detailed by the National Park Service.
 You can learn how York's position in the 1800's is typical of the complexities of the slave/owner relationship.